Wednesday, November 4, 2009

 2nd Mondays of the month, 6:30 - 8 PM

-Fogelson Building, Classroom A
+Classroom A

-Now in our eighth year, Lifelines functions primarily as an educational forum.
+Lifelines functions primarily as an educational forum.
 We also hold group discussions every few months.

 Philosophy Every individual, whether brain injured or not, has suffered some type of affliction.
 The emphasis for healing and recovery is not to focus on what has happened but instead to focus on what a person can accomplish in the aftermath of tragedy.
 What is most important is how a person responds to life's challenges.
 We are survivors.
 We are not victims.